-Jutting from Jamaica's eastern edge are the majestic Blue Mountains, the fountainhead of the fragrant Blue Mountain Coffee and a scenic masterpiece for nature lovers.
-Most vacationers' experience with the Blue Mountains is limited to sipping the coffee, but if you have the time and the stamina, some vacationers do suggest you journey to the area to behold them from afar or hike through them.
+Along Jamaica's eastern edge, you'll find the majestic Blue and John Crow Mountains, the fountainhead of the fragrant Blue Mountain Coffee and a scenic masterpiece for nature lovers.
+In fact, in 2015 it was named a UNESCO World Heritage site.
+Most vacationers' experience with the Blue Mountains is limited to sipping the coffee, but if you have the time and the stamina, journey to the area to behold the mountains or to hike through them.

-Hiking and camping in the Blue Mountains National Park is strenuous and not for the faint of heart.
-The peak of the range rises to an altitude of 7,402 feet, and the higher you climb, the craggier the terrain, plus the air quality is muggy at best.
+Hiking and camping in Blue and John Crow Mountains National Park is strenuous and not for the faint of heart.
+The peak of the range rises to an altitude of 7,402 feet, and the higher you climb, the craggier the terrain and the cooler and more humid the weather.
 Remember to dress in layers for your hike, and bring plenty of water to stay hydrated.
-Frommer's predicts that even the most ardent hikers will take three days to travel from the Grand Ridge of the Blue Mountains to the Port Antonio area on the east coast.